zevv/npeg/README.md

 ## Tracing, debugging and profiling

-Npeg has a number of compile time flags to enable tracing and debugging of the generated parser:
+NPeg has a number of compile time flags to enable tracing and debugging of the generated parser:

 * `-d:npegTrace`: Enable compile time and run time tracing.
 Please refer to the